Tornado outbreak of April 9–11, 2011: Meteorological synopsis

 A large storm system with an associated frontal boundary moved northward and eastward across the central United States beginning on April 8.
 While initial severe weather was limited, a lone supercell broke out ahead of a mesoscale convective system in Pulaski County, Virginia on the eastern end of the warm front that evening.
 Two tornadoes were confirmed, one of which was an EF2 that caused severe damage in Pulaski, Virginia.
 Numerous houses were damaged and eight people were injured.
 An outbreak began across the United States during the afternoon of April 9; supercells developed along the warm front and tracked through parts of Kentucky, Tennessee, Virginia, and North Carolina, generating softball sized hail and eight more tornadoes.

+Map of Wisconsin showing more than a dozen confirmed tornado tracks on April 10.

 At the same time, a progressive upper-level trough moved east out of the Rocky Mountains and over the Midwest.
 Owing to early morning thunderstorms, moisture levels in the central Great Plains increased; however, capping in the region would limit daytime activity before atmospheric instability allowed for severe weather.
 Forecast models indicated that the low-level jetstream would produce significant wind shear, aiding in the formation of possible tornadic supercell thunderstorms, and convective available potential energy (CAPE) values could exceed 3,000 J/kg.
 In light of this, the Storm Prediction Center (SPC) stated a moderate risk of severe weather for areas around the Minnesota-Iowa border.
 A slight risk was also defined for a broader region surrounding the moderate as well as a narrow line extending southward to Texas.
 A warm front began developing along the southeastern side of the low pressure area as it moved over The Dakotas.

 During the evening hours of April 9, the SPC issued a tornado watch for western and northern Iowa, eastern Nebraska and southeast South Dakota.
 Conditions within this region were favorable for the development of multiple tornadic storms and there was a 70 percent chance of multiple touchdowns.
 Around 22:50 UTC (5:50 p.m.
 CDT), a strong thunderstorm developed over Burt/Cuming Counties in northeastern Nebraska.
 This cell slowly tracked east-northeastward and developed into a supercell as it moved into Monona County, Iowa.
 At 00:20 UTC (7:20 p.m.
 CDT), a small tornado touched down roughly 2 mi southwest of Mapleton.
 Within minutes, this storm quickly grew and intensified as it moved closer to the city.
 The tornado passed directly over the city at low-end EF3 strength.
 Turning northward, the tornado dissipated about 1 mi north of Mapleton.
 A separate EF2 tornado struck the town of Early, where considerable damage occurred to homes and businesses.